ipfs-inactive/blog/content/post/087-deprecating-the-old-docs-site.md

 ### Follow-up

 This final task will take place around 6-12 weeks after the site deprecation.
-There are three things the docs team will need to focus on at this stage:
+There are four things the docs team will need to focus on at this stage:

 1. Remove the _this URL has changed_ notices in any existing pages.
 1. Re-crawl the site to make sure all the links and references are still working and up to date.